Quasi-Round MOTSs and Stability of the Schwarzschild Null Penrose Inequality: Existence and Stability of quasi-round MOTS

-where the third and final terms of the penultimate line vanishes due to (6) and $\ubar\chi =0$, and the forth vanishes since $D$ restricts to $\mathcal{H}$.\\ For the second part of the lemma, we have from Lemma \ref{l2.1.1} and the result above:
+where the third and final terms of the forth equality vanish due to $\chi_l =0$, and the forth vanishes since $D$ restricts to a connection on $\mathcal{H}$.\\ For the second part of the lemma, we have from Lemma \ref{l3}, (\ref{e9}), and the result above: